akihiko47/Path-Tracing/README.md

 Default search directory for `.yaml` files is `scenes/` directory inside project's root, but you can specify absolute path.
 You don't need to specify `.yaml` extension for file.
-Image will be saved in `output/` directory with name specified inside scene file's output section.
+Image will be saved inside `output/` directory with name specified inside scene file's output section.
 ```
 ./RedEye <scene-name>
 ```